Stakeholder Dialogue and Science Communication

 Goals and objectives:

 The main goal of the workshop is to identify and address the essential challenges and opportunities for global transformation towards sustainability through the preservation and dissemination of indigenous knowledge in a digital age.
+In addition, the workshop aims to recognize and honor indigenous ways of knowing, being and doing.

 Session 1: State of the Art: Current Challenges and Opportunities for Indigenous Knowledge in the Digital Age

 In the digital age, indigenous knowledge faces several challenges and opportunities.
-Challenges include lack of reliable access to internet and computers, and digital literacy education as well as cultural appropriation and misrepresentation.
+Challenges include lack of reliable access to the internet and computers, and digital literacy education as well as cultural appropriation and misrepresentation.
 Opportunities include preservation and revitalization through digitization of traditional knowledge, oral histories, and cultural artifacts as well as community empowerment through digital storytelling and advocacy in social media.

 In this panel, we want to set the stage for all discussions.
 We call on representatives from various indigenous communities to present the current challenges their communities are confronted with and which opportunities they see for preservation through the integration of indigenous knowledge with modern (digital) technology.

-• What are the current challenges that confront indigenous communities and how does digitalization exacerbate the negative effects of their marginalization?
+· What are the current challenges that confront indigenous communities and how does digitalization exacerbate the negative effects of their marginalization?

-• What are the knowledge tools used to record, disseminate and preserve stories, myths, traditions and practices that embody indigenous people’s wisdom?
+· What are the knowledge tools used to record, disseminate and preserve stories, myths, traditions and practices that embody indigenous people’s wisdom?

-• How can digital platforms be designed to facilitate the intergenerational transfer of indigenous wisdom within communities?
+· How can digital platforms be designed to facilitate the intergenerational transfer of indigenous wisdom within communities?

 Session 2: Indigenous Knowledge as Enabler of Global Sustainability Transformation